zonxa/seal/Pricing.md

 > [!NOTE]
 > Testnet key servers are provided for developer testing only and do not come with availability guarantees, SLAs, or assurances regarding long-term key persistence.
 Please avoid using them to encrypt data you expect to access reliably in the future.

+> [!NOTE]
+> The `URL` for any listed key server may change over time.
+What matters is the `Object Id`, which points to the onchain key server object.
+That object always holds the latest `URL` as the source of truth.

 ### Mainnet

 Coming soon